 The library receives over 11,000 online journals, which are available on the campus network.
 Nearly all of them are available from off-campus.
-Our Journal List provides a complete listing of both online and print holdings.
+Our Journal List/e-Book List provides a complete listing of both online and print holdings, plus our e-books.
 You can also search our hardcopy library collection for books and journals via Our Catalog, or browse for database titles and descriptions via our Databases A-Z directory.To access our online resources, you will need your USciences network username and password.
 For help with your USciences network account or password, please contact the IT Student Help Desk, or 215 596-7611.

 Please do not share your USciences password with others.
 To do so jeopardizes your individual access to library resources, and endangers the library's ability to provide resources to the USciences community.